shehreendheda/UDF_Python/README.md

     - For loops
     - Functions- built-in and UDFs
     - And more.
-5. The code block is ended with the return keyword followed by any output value to the stored and the semi-colon `return … ;`
+5. The code block is ended with the `return` keyword followed by any outputs to be stored and the semi-colon `return … ;`
-6. To call the function once it is defined, use the name and parentheses with positional and any desired) optional arguments `myfunction(2)`.
+6. To call the function once it is defined, use the name and parentheses with positional and any desired optional arguments `myfunction(2)`.

-Let's create a user-defined function!
+Let's now create a user-defined function in Pyhton!

 ## Hands-on Lab